raphant/lazyft/README.md

 ### Caution

 LazyFT was written for one setup and released afterwards.
-It expects Linux and a FreqTrade environment installed without Docker.
+It expects Linux, a FreqTrade environment installed without Docker, and FreqTrade 2023.2.
 Remote bot management assumes SSH keys are already installed on the target server.

 If your setup matches, getting started should be simple.